 - Counseling to overcome the fear of dog attacks

-- Physical, mental and emotional pain and suffering
+- Physical, mental, and emotional pain and suffering

 Ensure Your Settlement Is Fair

 If you are worried you have gotten a lowball offer, talk to our team of attorneys.
-We can review your settlement offer to determine if it’s fair or if it fails to meet your present and future financial needs.
+We can review your settlement offer to determine if it’s fair or fails to meet your present and future financial needs.

 For more information about your rights after a dog bite injury, call our office in Louisville at 502-589-5600 or toll-free at 855-385-9532.
 You may also schedule your free initial consultation by completing our contact form.